 The aim of graduate academic work at Texas A&M International University is to provide an opportunity for further study in chosen fields.
 Such study should lead to greater breadth, but especially to greater depth of knowledge in the field selected.
 Emphasis is placed on (1) how to find knowledge, (2) how to evaluate it, (3) how to organize it, and (4) how to apply it.

-IMPORTANT: Students must visit the Office of Graduate Studies and Research for program admission information/requirements on graduate programs.
+IMPORTANT: Students must visit the Office of Graduate Studies and Research for program admission information/requirements.

 The Office of Admissions receives, processes and forwards the application and any additional documentation to the Office of Graduate Studies and Research.
 The Office of Graduate Studies and Research coordinates the evaluation of the application by the college or department Graduate Admissions Committee and informs the applicant of the program admission decision.